 The laboratory setup, too, was far from optimal.
 Several small offices, superfluous since the construction of a headquarters building for the reserve, reduced the space available for specimen analysis and active research.
 In addition to a redesign, the midcentury building also needed electrical upgrades, a modern heating system and safety features, and accessibility features to become ADA compliant.

-Inadequacies in the reserve setup had become apparent too.
-These most glaring was the reserve’s Green Church lecture hall.
+Years of field station operations had exposed Inadequacies in the reserve setup.
+The most glaring was the reserve’s Green Church lecture hall.
 “It never met our needs well,” Dawson says.
 “It was noisy, next to the highway and the airport.
 The furnace was really loud; when it kicked on you could barely hear the speaker.”
-Classes tended avoided the space because it wasn’t near the rest of the reserve’s buildings, and crowded into the dorm common spaces instead.
+Classes tended to avoid the structure because it wasn’t near the rest of the reserve’s buildings, and crowded into the dorm common spaces instead.

 Those most impacted by the lack of indoor gathering space, however, were local schoolchildren visiting the reserve on class field trips.
 “They had nowhere they could take shelter in inclement weather.
 That meant we were always making weather calls at six in the morning for school trips showing up at ten,” Dawson says.